steveabner/Helpdesk-Homelab/README.md

 </Details>

 <Details>
-  <summary>🖥️ Create and Join a User PC to the GoodCorp Domain</summary>
+  <summary>🖥️ Create and Join a User PCs to the GoodCorp Domain</summary>

 ### 🖥️ Create a New User